Benjamin-Sturgeon/Benjamin-Sturgeon.github.io/content/posts/CodeReview.md

 series = []
 +++

-I completed a code review prior to implementing improvements to the project.
+I completed a code review prior to implementing improvements to the projects.
 The link to this code review is provided here: https://youtu.be/ULIRyS-XVs4

 This is the Script for the code review.
 It addresses improvmenent for three seperate projects: